-- Do you find yourself frustrated that your students don't learn the way you learned or communicate the way you did? - Have you adapted the way you communicate to the way your students communicate? - Are there parts of your class that will lend themselves to any of the social media vehicles? - Do you incorporate Facebook or other social media into your class?
+- Do you find yourself frustrated that your students don't learn the way you learned or communicate the way you did? - Have you adapted the way you communicate to the way your students do? - Are there parts of your class that will lend themselves to any of the social media vehicles? - Do you incorporate social media into your class?
 If so, how do you do it?
 If not, why do you choose not to?